neoandrey/python-fstab-config-utility/README.md

     -c is the path to the yaml configuration file and -o is the path to the output fstab file

+The parsing of yaml files in done with the  help of the pyyaml python module which is listed as one of the application requirements  in the requirements.txt file.

 ## Structure of the FSTAB Configuration Utility

 The application consists of 2 main classes:

 1. Fstab_Utility
 2. Mount_Config